keithlennox/roku-feed/README.md

 ### PROPOSED BC CUSTOM FIELDS (Display name / Internal name / Data type / TS XML field / Description)

+- OTT Episode Number / ott_episode_number / restricted list: 1,2,3...20 / EPISODE_ORDER / The episode number for this video.
+Only required when OTT Type = "series...".
-- OTT Flag / ottflag / restricted list: true, false  / NA / Controls whether this vidoe appears on OTT platforms or not.
+- OTT Flag / ott_flag / restricted list: true, false  / NA / Controls whether this video appears on Roku or not.
 Leaving this field blank is the same as choosing false.
-- OTT Type / otttype / restricted list: series, movie, shortFormVideo, tvSpecial / NA
-- OTT Series Number / ottseriesnumber / text / TBD
-- OTT Series Name / ottseriesname / text / TBD
-- OTT Series Description / ottseriesdescription / text / TBD
-- OTT Series Keywords / ottserieskeywords / text: comma separated list / NA
-- OTT Series Genres / ottseriesgenres / text: comma separated list / NA
+- OTT Genres / ott_series_genres / text: comma separated list / NA / Comma sepated list of genres.
+Only values from Roku's restricted list are allowed.
+Required if OTT Type = "movies" or "tv shows".
+Only required on the first episode of a series if OTT Type = "series...".
+- OTT Rating / ott_rating / text / AgeRating / The rating for the video content.
+See Roku documentation for list of allowed values.
-- OTT Series Release Date / ottseriesreleasedate / text / TBD
+- OTT Release Date / ott_release_date / text: YYYY-MM-DD / AirDate / YYYY-MM-DD.
+Used by Roku to sort programs chronologically and generate the “Recently Added” category.
-- OTT Season Number / ottseasonnumber / text / SeasonNumber
+- OTT Season Number / ott_season_number / restricted list: 1,2,3...20 / SeasonNumber / The season number for this video.
+Only required on first episode of a series when OTT Type = "series with seasons".
-- OTT Episode Number / ottepisodenumber / text / EPISODE_ORDER
+- OTT Series Description / ott_series_description / text / ShortDescription / A description of the series that does not exceed 200 characters.
+The text will be clipped if longer.
+Only required on the first episode of a series if OTT Type = "series...".
+- OTT Series Name / ott_series_name / text / SeriesTitle / The title of the series in plain text.
+This field is used for matching in Roku Search.
+Do not include extra information such as year, version, and so on.
+Only required on the first episode of a series if OTT Type = "series...".
+- OTT Series Number / ott_series_number / text / TVOSeries / A unique identifier for this series that does not exceed 50 characters.
+Only required on the first episode of a series if OTT Type = "series...".
+- OTT Tags / ott_series_tags / text: comma separated list / NA / Comma separated list of tags for this series (for example: dramas,docs,news).
+Each tag is limited to 20 characters.
+Tags are used to define what content will be shown within a category.
+Required if OTT Type = "movies" or "tv shows".
+Only required on the first episode of a series if OTT Type = "series...".
+- OTT Type / ott_type / restricted list: series with seasons, series without seasons, movies, tvSpecials / Controls how this video appears on Roku.
+See Roku documentation for more details.

-### ROKU SERIES OBJECT
+### ROKU CONTAINER OBJECTS

-- Series         { id, title, thumb, shortDescript, longDescription, releaseDate, genres, tags, seasons[]  }
+- Series w/ seasons      { id, title, thumb, shortDescript, longDescription, releaseDate, genres, tags, seasons[]  }
-- Series         { id, title, thumb, shortDescript, longDescription, releaseDate, genres, tags, episodes[] }
+- Series w/out seasons   { id, title, thumb, shortDescript, longDescription, releaseDate, genres, tags, episodes[] }
-- seasons        {seasonNumber, episodes[] }
+- seasons                { seasonNumber, episodes[] }

-### ROKU VIDEO OBJECT
+### ROKU VIDEO OBJECTS

+- episode                { id, title, thumb, shortDescript, longDescription, releaseDate, content{}, ratings, episodeNumber }
 - Movie                  { id, title, thumb, shortDescript, longDescription, releaseDate, content{}, ratings, genres, tags }
 - tvSpecial              { id, title, thumb, shortDescript, longDescription, releaseDate, content{}, ratings, genres, tags }
 - shortFormVideo         { id, title, thumb, shortDescript, longDescription, releaseDate, content{}, ratings, genres, tags }

-- episode        { id, title, thumb, shortDescript, longDescription, releaseDate, content{}, ratings, episodeNumber }
+### OTHER ROKU OBJECTS

 - content    { dateAdded, duration, language, validityPeriodStart, validityPeriodEnd, videos{}, captions{} }
 - video      { url, quality, videoType }
 - captions   {url, language, captionType}

 ### QUESTIONS

 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?

 ### TO DO
+- Add and populate BC custom fields
-- Error handling
+- Add error handling on thumbs and text tracks.
-- BC CMS API creds should be read only
+- Add retry x3 and error handling on write to file.
 - Handle multiple bc accounts
-- Handle multiple content types
 - Upload series image files and serve them
-- Add and populate BC custom fields
+- Decide if error handling needed on any other fields.
+- Add: If ott type not series, include genres and tags in video object.
+- BC CMS API creds should be read only
 - Add ability to manually trigger script on demand
-- Map all bc fields to Roku feed
+- Audit mapping of all bc fields to Roku feed
+- Check out how we handle dates
 - Search by complete, shedule.starts_at, schedule-ends_at, roku, state
-- Captions
 - Logging
-- Re-tries
+- Confirm re-tries are working
-- Rate limiting
+- Confirm rate limiting is working
-- Add series metadata to roku feed, pulling from ep 1 video only
+- Confirm series metadata is pulling from ep 1 video only
+- Is AgeRating appropriate for the ratings field?
+- Is first air appropriate for releaseDate and dateAdded?
+- Need to format generes and tags into arrays
+- Need decision: script fails with any error, script skips only video that has error
+- Need decision: script create feed if array empty, skip write to file if array empty

 ### WHERE TO STORE SERIES INFO (* indicates chosen option)